learning2hash/learning2hash.github.io/_publications/argerich2016feature.markdown

 bibkey: argerich2016feature
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1608.08940'}
-tags: ['Cross-Modal', 'Shallow', 'Supervised', 'Training Strategy', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Hashing Methods', 'Applications']
 ---
 In this paper we propose the application of feature hashing to create word embeddings for natural language processing.
 Feature hashing has been used